 If we send you an email about a study and you'd like to get involved, you can respond to the research team directly.
 They will give you further information and you can decide whether to go ahead.
 You can always leave a study if you change your mind.

 What if I don't fit into one of these groups, can I join?

 Discover is not for you, but you can join our mailing list.
 We will share research and campaign updates and some research studies.

 How will my information be used?
 Will it be kept confidential?

 If you decide to take part in a study you will be asked for more information by the researcher.
 We check that they have followed a detailed ethics process to ensure that your data is secure.

 How will I know if the research is appropriate or ethical?

-All research will be approved by an independent ethics committee before any research project can begin.
-You would be fully informed about what a research project involves before you have to make a decision about taking part.
+All research shared with Discover members is approved by an independent team.
+You will always be fully informed about a research project before you decide to take part.